iTer99/RoundMe/README.md

         - Media Controlls

 ## Which device and iOS support ? ##
-    iOS 13, iPhone 8 and older device
+    iOS 13, A8 to A13 devices

 ## How can i get it ? ##
 Use my repo:  <a href="nguyenthienhoan.github.io/repo" target="_blank">`nguyenthienhoan.github.io/repo`</a>